0xYYY/v3-periphery-foundry/docs/NonfungibleTokenPositionDescriptor.md

-*Produces a string containing the data URI for a JSON metadata string*
+*Returns the native currency label as a string*
 #### Return Values

 | Name | Type | Description |